Tornadoes of 2025: May 2–4 (Europe)

-A severe weather outbreak produced scattered tornadoes across Europe from May 2–4, producing a total of 11 tornadoes across several countries.
+A severe weather outbreak produced scattered tornadoes across Europe from May 2–4, producing a total of 14 tornadoes across several countries.
 On May 2, conditions in Iberia, namely a cold front pulling warm, moist air from the Mediterranean into an unstable environment with high wind shear, allowed for the development of long-lasting supercells.
-Two tornadoes touched down in southeastern Portugal: one IF1.5 tornado near Beja caused significant roof damage while another IF2 tornado near Campo Maior caused widespread damage to the neighborhood of Degolados and injured one person.
-Remnants of this system continued to create a risk of severe weather in Portugal the next day, as a waterspout moved ashore off the coast of Sesimbra and a large IF1.5 tornado tracked through Sardoal in central Portugal.
+Two tornadoes touched down in eastern Portugal: one IF1.5 tornado near Beja caused significant roof damage while another IF1 tornado near Campo Maior caused widespread damage to the neighborhood of Degolados and injured one person.
+Remnants of this system continued to create a risk of severe weather in Portugal the next day, as a waterspout moved ashore off the coast of Sesimbra and a large IF1 tornado tracked through Sardoal in central Portugal.
 Similar conditions in parts of Southern Europe spawned an IF1.5 tornado in Turkey on May 3 and a landspout tornado in Cyprus the next day.
 Throughout Central Europe, conditions were similar to Iberia, supporting supercell development.
-Three tornadoes ravaged forests and damaged buildings throughout Germany on May 3, and the weakening system produced a final weak tornado in Belarus the next day, concluding the outbreak.
+Three tornadoes ravaged forests and damaged buildings throughout Germany on May 3, and the weakening system produced two tornadoes in Belarus the next day, concluding the outbreak.